vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-sequence-memory-exercise-with-history.md

 to maintain.
 So, in practice, aiming for over 30 (while still going as far as I can in each play) is my current strategy.

-## Current protocol and status as of 2024-11-10
+## Current protocol and status as of 2025-01-19

-My goal is to play the exercise for about one sitting every two weeks, with 1-2 plays per sitting.
+My goal is to play the exercise for about one sitting every four weeks, with 1-2 plays per sitting.
 I should start the exercise when I have at least 25 minutes to spare.

-From 2024-10-17 to 2024-11-10, the protocol was to do 1-2 plays weekly, but given the time expenditure, and the fact that I generally do consistently well, I think a frequency of once every two weeks is sufficient to maintain the skill.
+From 2024-10-17 to 2024-11-10, the protocol was to do 1-2 plays weekly, but given the time expenditure, and the fact that I generally do consistently well, I reduced the frequency to once every two weeks on 2024-11-10.
+I reduced the frequency further to once every four weeks on 2025-01-19, in light of continued good performance (and in fact somewhat improving performance).

 What times should I choose?
 Generally, a weekend day when I am *not* doing strength exercises (as that generally means I am spending less